 Forrest Mars gains control of Mars Inc

 Forrest Mars gained control of Mars Inc in 1964.
-An egalitarian, he quickly dismantled the executive dining room and dismissed the French chef.
-The art collection was sold off.
+An egalitarian, he quickly dismantled the executive dining room and sold off the art collection.
 Private offices were opened up with glass panels to improve communication.
 Executives were obliged to clock in and out the same as everyone else.
 However to compensate for his strict demands, Mars raised salaries by 30 percent.
 Mars also increased the proportion of chocolate in each bar.

 Forrest Mars resigned as president and chief executive officer of Mars Inc in 1967.
 In his place he appointed Alfred Baxter (1913 – 1986), a Unilever veteran from England.